 Measuring the Success

-“EGI Balance Scorecard” sets out a strategic management and measurement framework that can be used to track the execution of the strategy.
+The “EGI Balance Scorecard” sets out a strategic management and measurement framework that can be used to track the execution of the strategy.
 The framework proposed is an adaptation of the Strategy Map using the “Balanced Scorecard” mechanism outlined for non-profit organisations that provides an integrated framework for describing and translating strategy through the use of linked performance measures from a number of key perspectives.

 The balanced scorecard acts as a measurement system, strategic management system, and communication tool.

-The following table includes the performance measures define the efficacy of the proposed solution and its uptake.
+The following table includes the performance measures used to understand and define the efficacy of the proposed solution and its uptake.
 The full list of EGI strategic metrics is available in [D1.13].